 The first time I realized something is wrong with me– No. Hold up.
 Is that wrong of me to say that?
 When you break me into pieces for something I created can I– No. I’ll start over.

-Words on the page have always been my passion.
-No matter if I wrote it or not, it’s something that makes my heart beat.
+Words on pages have always been my passion.
+No matter if I write it or not, it’s something that makes my heart beat.
 But it’s never something I can create well.
-It’s something I get destroyed in because I’m never good enough.
+It’s something I get destroyed for because I’m never good enough.

-My characters didn’t develop enough.
-Or some of my descriptions doesn’t make sense because they can be abstract.
-Or there’s too many characters.
+My characters don’t develop enough.
+Or some of my descriptions doesn’t make sense because they’re too abstract.
+Or there’s too many characters to begin with.
 Too many stories in one.
-My dialogue didn’t meet your expectations.
-My words are not good enough.
+My dialogue doesn’t meet your expectations.
+My words aren’t good enough.

-But I keep creating, because I’m still that same writer as before.
-But now I’m worried.
+But I keep creating, because I’m still the same writer as before.
+Except I’m worried now.
 I hesitate to show people my words.
 I ask them for an honest critique and hide behind a door.
 I’m waiting for the rejection letter.
 I’m waiting for the “it was good but…” Just give it to me already.

 I get some compliments, but never from other writers, so my brain wonders if they count.
 I’m not sure they do.